jshcrowthe/dialog-el/README.md

 # &lt;fs-common-dialog&gt;

-This is another Polymer-based component that wraps `fs-dialog` (modal) and adds a Title, Subtitle, Submit Button, Cancel Button, and Close Button.
+This is another Polymer-based component that wraps `fs-dialog-eol` (modal) and adds a Title, Subtitle, Submit Button, Cancel Button, and Close Button.
 A textarea and label can be added for prompt types as well.

 ## Utilization